Photography, Writing and Contemporary Art in Italy

 With Professor Nicholas Muellner

 This program provides students with an opportunity to continue their study of photography, creative writing, and historical and contemporary art, working in the incomparably rich cultural settings of Rome, Italy.
 The program includes a trip to the Venice Biennale – the largest and most important international contemporary art exposition in the world.

-This course will take advantage of the particular situation we find ourselves in – living in the beautiful, iconic, historically rich foreign city of Rome – to simultaneously pursue visual and written work and art historical study.
+This course will take advantage of the particular situation in which we find ourselves – living in the beautiful, iconic, historically rich foreign city of Rome – to simultaneously pursue visual and written work and art historical study.
 In Rome, we will explore Renaissance and Baroque visual and narrative styles, applying them both to creative experiments and to our analysis of contemporary global art in Venice.

 Students with a background and/or interest in photography, writing, cinema, fine art, and art history are encouraged to apply.
 This course satisfies an Art History elective requirement in the BS Still Photography and BFA in Film, Photography and Visual Art degrees.